andre-nguyen/Kiko-plus/_posts/2017-07-28-iarc-overview.md

 <figcaption>2015 flight performance earning us first place again.</figcaption>
 </figure>

 While we were demonstrating robot following, other teams were either showing up empty handed or with systems similar to us in 2014.
-Of note were Kennesaw State University taking of and landing in open loop fashion, Embry Riddle showing up again with a quad that doesn't take off and University of Michigan drifting out of the arena.
+Of note were Kennesaw State University taking off and landing in open loop fashion, Embry Riddle showing up again with a quad that doesn't take off and University of Michigan drifting out of the arena.

 <div style="display: flex;">
 <figure style="width: 50%;">